Using the UWSA Practice Tests After New NBME Releases

-Should I still use the UWSA practice tests to help measure predicted test score now that there are more NBMEs?
+Should I still use the UWSA or NMBE practice tests to measure the predicted test score?

 Now that there will be so many available NBME practice exams (as of March 25th, 2019), should students still be using the UWorld self-assessment practice exams to help measure their level of expected performance on the actual USMLE Step 1 exam?